Content- Driven Behaviour Change Platform for South African Teenagers

-South Africa 2013.
-Native/VML
+South Africa 2013

-Exceeded KPIs demonstrating high engagement of both females and males highlighting opportunities to reach new user groups.
+A lifestyle digital magazine addressing health and HIV/Aids issues in an engaging manner.
+The app exceeded KPIs demonstrating high engagement of both females and males highlighting opportunities to reach new user groups.

-Content that teenagers engaged with proved to be the appropriate type for educating the target group on safer sexual behaviours and intimacy issues.
+The content that teenagers engaged with proved to be the appropriate type for educating the target group on safer sexual behaviours and intimacy issues.
 This helped in achieving behaviour change.